databricks/terraform-provider-databricks/docs/resources/service_principal.md

 * `workspace_access` - (Optional) This is a field to allow the group to have access to Databricks Workspace.
 * `active` - (Optional) Either service principal is active or not.
 True by default, but can be set to false in case of service principal deactivation with preserving service principal assets.
 * `force` - (Optional) Ignore `cannot create service principal: Service principal with application ID X already exists` errors and implicitly import the specified service principal into Terraform state, enforcing entitlements defined in the instance of resource. _This functionality is experimental_ and is designed to simplify corner cases, like Azure Active Directory synchronisation.
-* `disable_as_user_deletion` - (Optional) When deleting a user through SCIM DELETE, deactivate the user instead of actually deleting the user.
-The user can be recovered by re-enabling the user through a SCIM API PATCH.
-True by default.
 * `force_delete_repos` - (Optional) This flag determines whether the service principal's repo directory is deleted when the user is deleted.
 It will have no impact when in the accounts SCIM API.
-Not supported if disable_as_user_deletion is set.
 False by default.
 * `force_delete_home_dir` - (Optional) This flag determines whether the service principal's home directory is deleted when the user is deleted.
 It will have no impact when in the accounts SCIM API.
-Not supported if disable_as_user_deletion is set.
 False by default.
+* `disable_as_user_deletion` - (Optional) When deleting a service principal, set the service principal's active flag to false instead of actually deleting the service principal.
+Only takes effect when in the accounts SCIM API.
+True by default.

 ## Attribute Reference